aws-samples/amazon-mq-workshop/labs/lab-7.md

 ...
 ```

-Type `CTRL + b [arrow key down]` to switch to the bottom screen and run the following command, to start the receiver:
+Type `CTRL + b [arrow key down]` to switch to the bottom screen and run the following command to start the receiver:

 ``` bash
 java -jar amazon-mq-client.jar -url $url -user $user -password $password -mode receiver -type queue -destination workshop.queueA
 ```

-You should see a log output like the following one:
+You should see a log output like the following:

 ``` bash
 [ActiveMQ Task-1] INFO org.apache.activemq.transport.failover.FailoverTransport - Successfully connected to ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-2.mq.eu-central-1.amazonaws.com:61617